agraef/midizap/README.md

 :   Keep track of key (on/off) status of MIDI notes and control switches.
 This isn't generally recommended, but may occasionally be useful to deal with quirky controllers sending note- or control-ons without corresponding off messages.

 -o[2]
 :   Enable MIDI output.
 Add "2" for a second pair of MIDI ports to be used, e.g., for controller feedback.
+See Sections *MIDI Output* and *Secondary MIDI Ports*.

 -j *name*
 :   Set the Jack client name.
 Default: "midizap".
+See Section *Jack-Related Options*.

 -r *rcfile*
 :   Set the configuration file name.
 Default: Taken from the MIDIZAP_CONFIG_FILE environment variable if it exists, or ~/.midizaprc if it exists, /etc/midizaprc otherwise.
+See Section *Configuration File*.

 -d[rskmj]
 :   Enable various debugging options: r = regex (print matched translation sections), s = strokes (print the parsed configuration file in a human-readable format), k = keys (print executed translations), m = midi (MIDI monitor, print all recognizable MIDI input), j = jack (additional Jack debugging output).
 Just `-d` enables all debugging options.
-(NB: The names of these options aren't really very mnemonic in some cases, but they provide compatibility with Eric Messick's ShuttlePRO program on which midizap is based.)
+See Section *Basic Usage*.

 # Description